-Finally, we provide a restrictive condition under which existence of a Nash ε -equilibrium for every $\varepsilon > 0$ implies the existence of a Nash equilibrium.
-The condition is that the function u_S is constant for each $S \subset I$, and that players are not discounting payoffs (but does not impose any restriction on the number of players).
-Incidentally, this establishes the existence of a Nash equilibrium for the corresponding class of two-player games - a class of games for which none of the known sufficient conditions for equilibrium existence hold, see, e.g., Reny (1999).
+Finally, we provide a restrictive condition under which existence of a Nash $\epsilon$ -equilibrium for every $\epsilon > 0$ implies the existence of an exact equilibrium.
+The condition is that the function $u_S$ is constant for each $S \subseteq I$ , and that players are not discounting payoffs (but we do not impose any restriction on the number of players).
+Incidentally, this establishes the existence of a Nash equilibrium for the corresponding class of two-player timing games, a class of games for which none of the known sufficient conditions for equilibrium existence hold (see, e.g., [25]).